wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-connect-to-redis-using-memcache-protocol.md

 # Connect a web app in Azure to Redis Cache via the Memcache protocol

 In this article, you'll learn how to connect a WordPress web app in [Azure Web App](/documentation/services/web-sites/) to [Azure Redis Cache][12] using the [Memcache][13] protocol.
-If you have an existing web app that uses a Memcached server for in-memory caching, You can migrate it to Azure and use the first-party caching solution in Windows Azure with little or no change to your application code.
+If you have an existing web app that uses a Memcached server for in-memory caching, You can migrate it to Azure and use the first-party caching solution in Azure with little or no change to your application code.
 Furthermore, you can use your existing Memcache expertise to create highly scalable, distributed apps in Azure with Azure Redis Cache for in-memory caching, while using popular application frameworks such as .NET, PHP, Node.js, Java, and Python.

 Azure Web Apps enables this application scenario with the Web Apps Memcache shim, which is a local Memcached server that acts as a Memcache proxy for caching calls to Azure Redis Cache.
 This enables any app that communicates using the Memcache protocol to cache data with Redis Cache.
 This Memcache shim works at the protocol level, so it can be used by any application or application framework as long as it communicates using the Memcache protocol.

 ## Prerequisites

 The Web Apps Memcache shim can be used with any application provided it communicates using the Memcache protocol.
-For this particular example, the reference application is a Scalable WordPress site which can be provisioned from the Azure gallery.
+For this particular example, the reference application is a Scalable WordPress site which can be provisioned fr..

 Follow the steps outlined in these articles:

 * [Provision an instance of the Azure Redis Cache Service][0]
-* [Deploy a Scalable WordPress site in Azure][1]

 Once you have the Scalable WordPress site deployed and a Redis Cache instance provisioned you will be ready to proceed with enabling the Memcache shim in Azure Web Apps.

 ## Enable the Web Apps Memcache shim

-In Windows Azure China, Redis Cache can only be managed by Azure PowerShell or Azure CLI
+In Azure China, Redis Cache can only be managed by Azure PowerShell or Azure CLI.
+However, you can get the necessary information through the following tutorial.

 [AZURE.INCLUDE [azurerm-azurechinacloud-environment-parameter](../includes/azurerm-azurechinacloud-environment-parameter.md)]

 ### Add REDIS_HOST app setting

 The first app setting you need to create is the **REDIS\_HOST** app setting.
 This setting sets the destination to which the shim forwards the cache information.
-The value required for the REDIS_HOST app setting can be retrieved from the following PowerShell Command.
+The value required for the REDIS_HOST app setting can be retrieved from the **Properties** blade of you.

 	$myRedisCache = Get-AzureRmRedisCache -Name "<your cache name>" -ResourceGroupName "<your resource group name>"; $myRedisCache.HostName